Skip to content

 Types allow you to explicitly describe a variable’s type.
 In Hybroid Live, types are not always necessary.
 Types might be necessary when you want to describe a complex type variable, or if the variable is left undefined.
 Types are what allows Hybroid Live to make sure you can write valid code without much headache and without the need to debug a lot.

-let num = 1 // variable initialized, type inferred
+let num = 1 // local variable initialized, type inferred

-pub fn(text, bool) callback // function uninitialized, type required
+pub fn(text, bool) callback // global function uninitialized, type required

 pub b = true // global variable initialized, type inferred